jdmax/QMeterSim/README.md

 # QMeter Circuit Behavior Simulation Notebook

-Jupyter Notebook Representation of electronic behavior of a series tank Q-meter.
+Jupyter Notebook representation of the electronic behavior of a series tank Q-meter.
 Based initially on MathCAD code by
 M. Houlden, G. Court [[1]](#1).
 Expanded to include 4 additional transmission lines and test polarization signal.
 This is presented as is, which is a rough but working interactive notebook.

 ### Installation